blimpan/DD2480-SWEF/CodeDocumentation.md

 ---

-### LaunchInterceptorTEST.java
+### LaunchInterceptorTest.java

 This file contains unit tests for the `LaunchInterceptor` class.
 It verifies the functionality of the implemented methods, ensuring accurate evaluations of the LIC conditions and launch decisions based on input parameters and data points.
 The tests cover:

 - **Constructor Testing**:
-    - Valid parameter initialization.
+    - Valid parameter initialization and launchInterceptor instantiation.
-    - Invalid parameter cases (e.g., mismatched coordinate lengths).
+- **Getters Testing**
+    - Valid the getter methods for the launchInterceptor class.
+- **Decide Method Testing**
+    - Valid the output of the decide method based on hardcoded inputs.
 - **LIC Method Testing**:
     - General cases where the condition is satisfied.
     - Boundary cases with the minimum number of points.
     - Invalid parameters (e.g., negative `LENGTH1`).
-- **Helper Fucntion Testing**
+- **Helper Function Testing**
     - Invalid Input
     - General cases
     - Complex computations Cases
-- **PUM (Preliminary Unlocking Matrix)**:
-    - Validating that the PUM is correctly populated based on LIC evaluations.
-- **LCM (Logical Connector Matrix)**:
-    - Ensuring that the LCM is accurately applied during decision-making.
-- **FUV (Final Unlocking Vector)**:
-    - Testing that the FUV reflects the final launch decision based on the evaluated conditions.
-- **Decide Function Testing**

 ---

 ## Contributions